astronomer/docs/software_versioned_docs/version-0.26/upgrade-astronomer-stable.md

 If you are upgrading from Astronomer Software v0.25, you first need to upgrade to the latest patch version of v0.26.x before upgrading to any subsequent stable release.
 To complete this upgrade:

 1. Complete the upgrade steps as described in this document.
 When you get to Step 3, set `ASTRO_VERSION` in Step 3 of this guide to the [latest patch version of Software v0.26](https://docs.astronomer.io/software/0.26/release-notes).
-2. Complete the same upgrade process, this time setting `ASTRO_VERSION` to your desired v0.27+ version.
+2. Complete the same upgrade process.
+This time, when you get to Step 3, set `ASTRO_VERSION` to your desired v0.27+ version.

 :::